FAQ

 WHERE DO REFUGEES IN EASTERN NC COME FROM?

 It depends on the world situation and on Interfaith’s capacity and capability.
 Refugees are assigned to Interfaith by Episcopal Migration Ministries which considers many factors such as language availability, reasonable housing and availability of employment.
-Between 2016 and 2020, Interfaith has received refugees from Colombia, Burma, the Democratic Republic of Congo, and Afghanistan.
+Between 2020 to 2024, Interfaith has received refugees from Colombia, Syria, Burma, the Democratic Republic of Congo, El Salvador, Honduras, Guatemala, Nicaragua, Venezuela and Yemen.

 WHO PAYS FOR REFUGEE TRAVEL EXPENSES?